 - Potatoes - I am in New Zealand and use what we call Agria potatoes.
 You need a floury baking potato, nothing waxy.
 Use what you would normally use to roast.
 In the US you could use Yukon Gold potatoes.
 Russet potatoes will also work.

 - Flour - I have used plain flour (all purpose flour) but you could use 00 also.
 I haven't tried it but you should be able to substitute the flour for a gluten free blend or rice flour.

-- Egg - I use one large egg.
+- Egg - I use one whole egg.
 Lots of recipes omit the egg entirely to make it vegan so I will test that at some stage, let me know if you try it!